brianbraatz/brianbraatz.github.io/content/post/Articles/_Imported22426/ETL roll your own.md

 ---
-title: ETL Pipeline from Scratch - Should You Roll Your Own?
+title: ETL Pipeline from Scratch
-description: ETL Pipeline from Scratch - Should You Roll Your Own?
+description: Should You Roll Your Own?
+Or should you use tools like Apache NiFi, Talend, Spark, AWS Glue, or DBT
-slug: etl-pipeline-from-scratch-should-you-roll-your-own
+slug: etl-pipeline-roll-your-own
-date: 2017-08-14
+date: 2022-08-14
-image: post/Articles/IMAGES/37.jpg
+image: post/Articles/IMAGES/alaskanpipeline.png
 categories:
   - ETL
   - Data Engineering